Snow-30/Youtube-Clone/README.md

 # 📺 YouTube Clone

 ## 🚀 Overview
+This project was inspired by HTML & CSS Full Course - Beginner to Pro by SuperSimpleDev.
+I have made modifications and improvements in various parts of the code.

 This is a **YouTube Clone** built using **HTML and CSS**.
 The project focuses on replicating the basic layout and UI of YouTube, making it responsive across different screen sizes.

 ## 🛠️ Technologies Used